CoDEmanX/blend_stats/readme.md

 // use the stats
 $blend['statistics'] = $blendStats->stats;

 // Save to database?
 Save to File?
-Whatever you to do.
+Whatever you have to do.

 ?>
 ```